talkingwallace/NetDiskDemo/README.md

 After you download the project:

-1.Firstly download Mongodb from:https://www.mongodb.com/ <br>
+1.Firstly download Mongodb from:https://www.mongodb.com/
-then install it.After installing it,create a new folder,mongodb will store data <br>
-in it.Then open Powershell(CMD is also ok),locate at the place where mongodb are <br>
-installed in,input: mongod.exe --dbpath:"the new folder's path",and then the mo- <br>
--ngodb is launched. <br>
+then install it.After installing it,create a new folder,mongodb will store data in it.Then open Powershell(CMD is also ok),locate at the place where mongodb are installed in,input: mongod.exe --dbpath:"the new folder's path",and then the mo- -ngodb is launched.
-Mongodb will run on port 27017,27017 is a default value; <br>
+Mongodb will run on port 27017,27017 is a default value

 2.Get NodeJS from:https://nodejs.org/en/ ,install it. <br>
 Now you can run Javascript scripts in you computer.Locate at the project folder, <br>